Blindfold skating: Hubballi girl rolls into record book

 "I was practising hard under the guidance of Akshay Suryavanshi for the past two years.
 I will eclipse this record in the coming days," a beaming Ojal told reporters.

-Guinness World Records observer Victor Fenes registered the performance, and issued the certificate to Ojal.
-"This is the first Guinness record for fastest blindfolded skating in female category," he said.
+Guinness World Records observer Victor Fenes registered the performance and issued the certificate to Ojal.
+"This is the first Guinness record for fastest blindfolded skating in the female category," he said.

 Daughter of Sunil Nalavadi and Deepa, Ojal has already got into the habit of setting and rewriting her records in roller skating.
 Her feats have found entries in Asia Book of Records and India Book of Records.